gminova/gminova/README.md

 # Hi there 👋 I'm Gigi Minova (she/her). 🌱
 I am a full-stack Software engineer based in Japan.
 I mostly work on the front-end and currently work for a health tech startup in a small but growing team.
-My work is fully remote first and mostly asynchronous.
+My work is fully remote and mostly asynchronous.
 Almost all communication is done online via chat, email and video.
 I like both agile and kanban styles of work and can quickly adapt to a different working environment.

 My hobbies are music, meditation, painting and travelling.
 I do enjoy cooking and gardening ocassionally.